Sen. Devin LeMahieu unveils flat tax proposal, Gov. Tony Evers remains opposed

 “With remote work capabilities empowering families and small businesses to relocate with ease like never before, it is critically important Wisconsin have an individual income tax rate that is competitive with our neighbors,” the lawmakers wrote.
 “At that new rate, only 11 states will have a top individual income tax rate lower than Wisconsin.”

-Speaking with Wisconsin Public Radio earlier this month, Jason Stein, research director with the nonpartisan Wisconsin Policy Forum, said, generally speaking, shifting to a flat income tax rate would provide greater benefits to higher income residents.
+Speaking with Wisconsin Public Radio earlier this month, Stein said, generally speaking, shifting to a flat income tax rate would provide greater benefits to higher income residents.

 “There are things that could make a flat tax more progressive or less progressive depending on how you structure it,” he said.
 “But it’s certainly fair to say in general, any kind of flat tax proposal that was passed would be less progressive than our current system and would probably deliver more benefits to people at the upper end of the income scale.”